Isnubi/FeurBot/README.md

 The default prefix for the bot is **!**.

 Mention the bot will answer you the current prefix used by the server.

+### Stop the bot

+You can stop the bot by hit `CTRL+C` in the console of the bot until the bot is stopped.

 ### Commands list